Gold production numbers for 2017 are still being compiled but estimates call for the first annual decline in mine output since 2008.

 Much higher gold prices will drive more exploration and should boost discoveries.
 Some projects which have been mothballed due to higher costs will become feasible once again.
 But the trend seems clear – the drought in discoveries, which began more than a decade ago, looks likely to persist regardless of the gold price.
 And the struggle to find economic deposits will translate to a serious decline in production in the years ahead.

 Some forecasters believe 2016 represented peak gold production.
 To the extent that physical supply is a determinant in the price, gold investors have something to look forward to.
-However, and unfortunately, price discovery happens in the broken and rigged futures markets.
+However, unfortunately, price discovery happens in broken and rigged futures markets.

 When it comes to trading in gold futures, the physical supply and demand for the metal is barely a consideration.